MJKWoolnough/sessions/README.md

 --
     import "github.com/MJKWoolnough/sessions"

-Package session is used to store session information for a web server
+Package sessions is used to store session information for a web server

 ## Usage